Guinea-Bissau votes for president amid tension, unrest

 Vaz’s strongest rival is former prime minister Domingos Simoes Pereira, who Vaz fired in 2015.
 That move led to years of tension between the head of state and parliament.

-Vaz again refused to name Pereira as prime minister in June this year, after March legislative elections.
-Vaz has vowed he will comply with the result of Sunday’s ballot.
+Vaz again refused to name Pereira as prime minister in June this year.

 ECOWAS stationed 600 troops in Guinea-Bissau in 2012 to discourage armed uprisings.
 It wanted to increase the contingent to 2,000 this month for the election, but the country’s powerful military disallowed it.